Crystalwarrior/KFO-Server/README.md

   - The server will make a single ping to [ipify](https://api.ipify.org) in order to obtain its public IP address.
 If during launch you get  `urllib.error.URLError` or `socket.gaierror`, there is probably something wrong with your internet connection.
   - Successful connection or getting a spot in the master server list does not imply that your server will be accessible to other players.
 In particular, you must make sure that your external port in `config\config.yaml` is open and accepting connections, which usually involves a combination of router and firewall settings.
 In case of doubt, you can use websites such as [Can You See Me](https://canyouseeme.org) to check if your port is visible.

 * To stop the server, press Ctrl+C once from your terminal.
 This will initiate a shutdown sequence and notify you when it is done.
+If the shutdown finished successfully, you will see something like this appear:

-[2019-08-01T22:23:04]: You have initiated a server shut down.
+\[2019-08-01T22:23:04\]: You have initiated a server shut down.
-[2019-08-01T22:23:04]: Kicking 12 remaining clients.
+\[2019-08-01T22:23:04\]: Kicking 12 remaining clients.
-[2019-08-01T22:23:04]: Server has successfully shut down.
+\[2019-08-01T22:23:04\]: Server has successfully shut down.

-  - If you do not see said messages after a few seconds, you can try spamming Ctrl+C to try and force a shutdown or directly close out your terminal.
+* If you do not see anything after a few seconds of starting a shutdown, you can try spamming Ctrl+C to try and force a shutdown or directly close out your terminal.
 This is not recommended due to the cleanup process not finishing correctly but it is doable.

 * To restart a server, you can follow the steps outlined above to shut down and then start the server again.